l-legren/imageboard/README.md

 ## WHY THIS?

 I found building this App very useful as my very first component-based project to get used and comfortable working with components and passing props between parent and children.
-It is also very useful to learn the concept of mounting within a component.
+It was also very useful to learn the concept of mounting within a component.

 ## TECHNOLOGIES I USED